Http Redirect 301 prevents browsers from retrieving the correct url after authentication

 Could you please change the status code or provide the possibility to configure it via typoscript.

-#2 Updated by Joonas Kauhanen almost 5 years ago
+#2 Updated by Joonas Kauhanen over 6 years ago

 I can confirm this behaviour.
 Whenever a frontend user tries to navigate to an access restricted page but is not logged in, a 301 redirect is happening to login page.
 After logging in, trying to navigate to the initial page will result in a cached redirect by the browser.
 The suggested patch works but it is maybe not the optimal way.
 We are using TYPO3 6.1.5 with Realurl on a fairly standard LAMP server.